 You can see your credit score for free at myBankrate.

 Reed emphasized knowing your credit score before you set foot on the dealer's lot.
 "Most people think their credit score is worse than it is," he says.
 "When people don't know their credit rating, the dealer can tell them almost anything."

-Erin Downs, a spokeswoman for San Francisco-based Wells Fargo & Co., says, "We consider your credit rating, your payment history and the amount of debt you already have."
+Erin Downs, former spokeswoman for San Francisco-based Wells Fargo & Co., says, "We consider your credit rating, your payment history and the amount of debt you already have."

 3. Making the wrong choice between cash rebate and low interest rate loan.
 If you want to take advantage of a manufacturer's offer of a cash rebate or a low interest car loan, do your homework before deciding.
 Reed cautions that the method netting you the most savings varies from offer to offer.

 Bankrate's car rebate incentive calculator simplifies the comparison.
 Manufacturers' low-interest car financing isn't available to everyone, so it will help to know your credit score before talking to a finance manager.
 "Your credit must be very good to get the low-interest financing," Reed says.

 4. Rolling negative equity forward.
 "Upside down" is the term used to describe owing more on your car than it is worth.
 The difference is "negative equity."
 When a dealer tells an upside-down consumer that he can fold that negative equity into the car financing of the next deal, he means that he will add it to the purchase price of the new car.